skybert/skybert-net/src/talks/charset-and-encoding/slides.md

 ## Summary

-- Character set and encoding are not the same (at least since 1992)
+- Character set and encoding are not the same
 - Unicode and UTF-8 are not the same
 - Use [UTF-8](http://no.wikipedia.org/wiki/UTF-8) encoding everywhere:
   file encoding, data encoding, JDBC connection strings, UNIX locales.